ppy/osu-wiki/wiki/osu!_tournament_client/en.md

   - Mods
   - Videos

-Then use tools inside the osu! tournament client to manage the details.
+To manage tournament details, use tools inside the tournament client:

-- Use `Team Editor` to manage teams and players.
+- `Team Editor`: Edit teams and players.
-- Use `Rounds Editor` to manage rounds and mappools.
+- `Rounds Editor`: Manage rounds and mappools.
-- Use `Bracket Editor` to create new matches and manage the teams, rounds, and time for each match.
+- `Bracket Editor`: Create new matches and manage teams, rounds, and time for each match.

 ## Customisation